jcalles/hqagent/hqagent/README.md

 hqagent
 -------

-Puppet Module to Install hyperic agent 4.6.0 on nodes CentOS and redhat 6.0 0r superior
+Puppet Module to Install hyperic agent 4.6.0 on nodes CentOS and redhat 6.0 0r superior.

+The package 'agent-4.6.tar.gz' (77MB) is taken from the manual installation of an agent, and the directory 'agent-4.6-EE' is the product of zip

 License
 -------